cybozu-go/neco/docs/neco.md

 ### `quay-password`

-Set password to authenticate to quay.io from QUAY_USER envvar.
+Set password to authenticate to quay.io from QUAY_PASSWORD envvar.
 It will be used by `neco-worker`.

 ### `check-update-interval`